 The growth is spurred on by the election of the first new government for five years.

-The market is benefitting from improved access to French Polynesia with two new airlines, French bee and United Airlines, now bringing travellers to the island after 15 years of monopoly of Air France and Air Tahiti Nui.
+The market is benefitting from improved access to French Polynesia with two new airlines, French bee, and United Airlines, now bringing travelers to the island after 15 years of monopoly of Air France and Air Tahiti Nui.

 That brings a flow of tourists that we have to find accommodations for.
 There are discussions that Norwegian may start flights here as well.

-5. It has a certain French vibe (and healthcare system)
+5. It has a French vibe (and healthcare system)

 Boulevards and boulangeries are not the only legacy left after French colonization.
 Laws, police and the army are under the authority of the French Republic.
 Schools follow the French curriculum.